Damar-Code/Extract_Structural-Tree-Properties__and_Terrain-Information_from_LiDAR_Data_R/README.md

 ![Flow Chart - Copy](https://user-images.githubusercontent.com/60123331/211818931-534d1f70-f76c-4a3a-b74d-8dd9b83d7703.png)

 Figure 1.
-Workflow of LiDAR Impelmentation in Forest Inentory
+Workflow of LiDAR Impelmentation in Identify The Best Trees and Provide its Terrain Information

 All process in the workflow above was already automated.
 It is only required the plantation boundary, structural tree models, and LiDAR points cloud data with standard naming, including the name of the compartment, flight date, and pilot.
 After putting the point cloud data in the input folder, the R code will run and all the results will distribute and store in a particular folder automatically.